FDA warns of Adderall shortage

-(The Hill) – The Food and Drug Administration (FDA) posted news of an Adderall shortage this week, warning that manufacturers will not be able to meet the U.S. market demand at the current rate of production.
+(The Hill) – The Food and Drug Administration (FDA) posted news of an Adderall shortage this week, warning that manufacturers will not be able to meet the U.S. market demand at the current production rate.

 While several manufacturers are still producing and supplying Adderall and its generic variants, major pharmaceutical companies are currently dealing with issues affecting their production, said the FDA in its notice.

 Adderall — the brand name for mixed amphetamine salts — is a drug commonly prescribed for ADHD and narcolepsy.
-The FDA said in its notice that “alternative therapies” for these conditions were available and advised that patients speak with a health care professional on what the best treatment plan would be.
+However, the FDA said in its notice that “alternative therapies” for these conditions were available and advised that patients speak with a healthcare professional about the best treatment plan.

 Rhodes Pharmaceuticals, a subsidiary of Purdue Pharma, is experiencing a shortage of its 5 mg bottles of 100 tablets of Adderall.
 The reason for the lack of availability cited in the FDA’s post is “shortage of active ingredient.”